AdaCore/training_material/courses/static_analysis_suite/120_checks.rst

         * -

-          - Note: Depends on the `'Base` representation
+          - Note: Depends on the :ada:`'Base` representation

         * - ``array index check``